panxiuwen/Hackintosh_ASUS-PRIME-H410M-K_i310100f/README.md

 If Legacy USB Support is not turned off, the boot code will be stuck in the HID：Legacy shim 2

-If
+If you stuck in AppleUSB30XHCIPort@ XXXX, please switch to USB2.0 Interface.

 # Bootloader

 Opencore Version: 0.66

-System Edition: Catalina is well tested.
+System Edition: Mojave and Catalina is well tested.

 # Optional